Sunday 6 April 1941

 The Yugoslav Air Force is largely destroyed on the ground, losing an estimated 600 planes in the first wave of attacks.
 Luftwaffe planes such as the Dornier Do 17 and Junkers Ju 87 Stuka that are approaching obsolescence over England retain their technology edge in the Balkans.

 The Wehrmacht drive across southern Yugoslavia serves two purposes: it isolates Yugoslavia, and it also provides a springboard into Greece that is far to the west of the British.
 Once they get far enough west, the panzers can turn due south and drive straight to the port of Thessalonica (Thessaloniki), cutting the British troops off from their supply bases in southern Greece.

 |Wehrmacht motorcycle troops enter Greece, 6 April 1941.|

 The Greeks have their troops far forward on the Metaxas Line, while the British are grouped further back in a natural switch position on the Aliakmon River.
 The Greek Army of Eastern Macedonia (Lieutenant General Konstantinos Bakopoulos) defends.
 The British are under the overall command of General Henry Maitland Wilson, commanding W Force, and have three Greek divisions, a New Zealand division, the Australian 6th division and the British 1st Armoured Brigade.

 German XVIII Corps hits the Greek left flank, while XXX Corps attacks the right flank.
 The Germans make only limited progress on their invasion into Greece directly from Bulgaria, but that invasion is distinctly secondary to the operations in Yugoslavia for the time being.
 Realistically, the only point of the Germans attacking at all at this point and time is to hold the Allies in place and not allow them to shift troops to the west to meet the real thrust.
 In that sense, these troops serve the same purpose as the Italians along the coast.

-Supporting the Allied effort in Greece and, to a much lesser extent, Yugoslavia are seven RAF squadrons.
+Seven RAF squadrons support the Allied effort in Greece and, to a much lesser extent, Yugoslavia.
 The Greeks have 15 excellent divisions in Albania, but they are fully occupied by the Italians - an oft-overlooked service for those who think the Italians never helped Germany with its military.